-The green color disappears and the yellow and orange colors become visible in the leaves as part of their Fall splendor.
-So grab your coat and your camera – we’ve gathered up a list of the best places to experience Fall in Southern California!
+The green color disappears and the yellow and orange colors become visible in the leaves as part of their fall splendor.
+So grab your coat and your camera because we’ve gathered up a list of the best places to experience fall in Southern California!

 The Best Places to See Fall Colors in Los Angeles

 1418 Descanso Dr., La Cañada Flintridge, CA 91011

 Descanso Gardens is a gorgeous place to visit any time during the year; however, during the fall it becomes a fall foliage wonderland.
 Plan a day to explore at a leisurely pace and take in all the gardens have to offer.
 During the autumn months, you’ll find roses, camellias, ginkgo, toyon berries, and more in bloom.